Topics Map > Technical Documentation > Multimedia Content

 Length of Video Content

 Several articles have studied the ideal length of a video.
 The ideal length of engagement drew from several factors including cognitive load, attention span, learning outcomes, and student preferences.
 The research generally confirms the recommendation based on the Danforth, Schumacher, & Ma article that found students' preference is for video content limited to 4-6 minutes (Danforth, Schumacher, & Ma, 2012).
 Guo, Kim, and Rubin confirmed that video length is the most significant indicator of student engagement, with the highest level of engagement being found between 1-3 minutes, the median engagement time around 6 minutes, with engagement dropping off after 6 minutes.
 Studying engagement levels of video with the instructor, they found that engagement dropped off after 6-9 minutes, compared to 3-6 minutes with narrated presentations (Guo, Kim, and Rubin, 2014).
-Pi and Hong found that students who viewed video content with a length between 4-6 minutes had the best learning scores following their watching the video.
+Pi and Hong found that students who viewed video content with a length of between 4-6 minutes had the best learning scores following their watching the video.
 They also confirmed that mental fatigue begins at 10 minutes and seriously deteriorates after 22 minutes (Pi & Hong, 2016).
 Guo, Kim, and Rubin also found that students watching a video in which the instructor was seated at a desk with a closer focus on their face engaged twice as long (6-12 minutes) than they did when they watched a lecture capture video (3-6 minutes).
 Both formats found engagement levels deteriorating after 12 minutes (Guo, Kim, & Rubin 2014).

 The research identified several student factors for video content around outcomes such as general interest, satisfaction, enjoyment, learning, length of watching, behaviors after watching, cognitive load, students' judgment of learning, and feelings toward seeing the instructor.
 Wilson et al. studied three video delivery formats (audio podcast, narrated presentation, and multi-source video).
 Of these three formats, the study found that students reported multi-source video as the format from which they learned the best, enjoyed the most, and preferred the most.
 It is important to note, however, that students' perception of their level of learning was not confirmed by comprehension tests in this study which found no difference in comprehension among any of the three formats.
-Looking at presentations with video of the instructor further, the study found that students reported this format had the least effort in attention, the greatest enjoyment, facilitated the greatest amount of learning, the greatest likelihood of watching the entire video, the highest judgment of learning, and interestingly, the lowest likelihood of dropping a course that used this format regularly (Wilson et al., 2018).
+Looking at presentations with videos of the instructor further, the study found that students reported this format had the least effort in attention, the greatest enjoyment, facilitated the greatest amount of learning, the greatest likelihood of watching the entire video, the highest judgment of learning, and interestingly, the lowest likelihood of dropping a course that used this format regularly (Wilson et al., 2018).
 Wang, Antonenko, and Dawson expanded on this research by making distinctions between the formats used and the degree of the topic's difficulty.
-The study focused on videos without instructor presence (narrated presentations) and multi-source video (presentations with video of instructor).
-The study found that students expressed greater satisfaction and situational interest with multi-source video regardless of the level of difficulty of the topic presented.
+The study focused on videos without an instructor presence (narrated presentations) and multi-source videos (presentations with videos of an instructor).
+The study found that students expressed greater satisfaction and situational interest with multi-source videos regardless of the level of difficulty of the topic presented.
 It also found that the multi-source video provided greater judgment of learning for difficult topics than narrated presentations.
 Easy topics saw no difference in the judgment of learning for either format.
 Additionally, multi-source video reduced the cognitive load of difficult topics, suggesting that students benefited from the visual cues provided by seeing the instructor.
-Describing their subjective feelings of multi-source video (with both easy and difficult topics) they used terms like helpful, entertaining, useful, and engaging.
-It is important to note, however, that with regard to the transfer of learning and retention, the study found no difference between narrated presentations and multi-source video (Wang, Antonenko, & Dawson,2020).
+Describing their subjective feelings about the multi-source videos (with both easy and difficult topics) they used terms like helpful, entertaining, useful, and engaging.
+It is important to note, however, that with regard to the transfer of learning and retention, the study found no difference between narrated presentations and multi-source videos (Wang, Antonenko, & Dawson,2020).
 The research shows different conclusions on this point, however.
-Pi and Hong found that multi-source video did show greater recall and transfer compared to narrated presentations (Pi and Hong, 2016).
-Kizilcec, Papadopoulus, and Sritanyaratna, however, found no significant difference in learning outcomes between narrated presentations and multi-source video (Kizilcec, Papadopoulus, and Sritanyaratna, 2014).
+Pi and Hong found that multi-source videos did show greater recall and transfer compared to narrated presentations (Pi and Hong, 2016).
+Kizilcec, Papadopoulus, and Sritanyaratna, however, found no significant difference in learning outcomes between narrated presentations and multi-source videos (Kizilcec, Papadopoulus, and Sritanyaratna, 2014).
 The research, therefore, doesn't provide any conclusive guidance on formats as it relates to learning outcomes.

-Research suggests that you keep videos to between 6-9 minutes to ensure the greatest level of student engagement and to reduce cognitive load.
+Research suggests that you keep videos between 6-9 minutes to ensure the greatest level of student engagement and to reduce cognitive load.
 While research shows that multi-source video has some significant benefits, it also involved greater production effort.
 Starting with a narrated presentation or simple webcam recording is recommended first, with a migration to a multi-source video once content has stabilized and you have greater experience with creating video later.